yukiwukii/nscc-guide/SSH tunnelling.md

 5. Name your machine `nscc`
 6. On the control panel, press "Remote-Tunnels: Connect to Tunnel" -> GitHub -> Login to GitHub -> `nscc`

-Tada!
+Done!
 Now, whenever you want to login, you can just do step 6, without needing to connect to VPN or inputting password, etc etc.